ceph/ceph/doc/rados/operations/authentication.rst

 =================

-There are several important procedures you must follow to enable the ``cephx`` protocol for your Ceph cluster and its daemons.
-First, you must generate a secret key for the default ``client.admin`` user so the administrator can execute Ceph commands.
-Second, you must generate a monitor secret key and distribute it to all monitors in the cluster.
-Finally, you can follow the remaining steps in `Enabling Cephx`_ to enable authentication.
+There are several important procedures you must follow to enable the ``cephx`` protocol for your Ceph cluster and its daemons:

+#.
+You must generate a secret key for the default ``client.admin`` user so the
+   administrator can execute Ceph commands.

+#.
+You must generate a monitor secret key and distribute it to all monitors in
+   the cluster.

+#.
+You must follow the remaining steps in `Enabling Cephx`_ to enable
+   authentication.

+See the `Cephx Configuration Reference`_ for additional details.

 .. _client-admin-key: